TatiSam/TasteItAPI/README.md

 http://tasteit-env-1.eba-ccgwvped.us-east-1.elasticbeanstalk.com/api/1/countries/page

-Gets Countries from the API, you can apply several filters using url parameters, the available options are listed below.
+To get the Countries from the API, you can apply several filters using url parameters, the available options are listed below.

 <table>
   <tr>